t-reents/torch-sim/docs/dev/add_model.md

 easy batched simulations to be available to the whole community of MLIP developers and users.

 0. Open a PR or an issue to get feedback.
-We are happy to help, even if you haven't finished your implementation yet.
+We are happy to take a look, even if you haven't finished your implementation yet.

 1. Create a new model file in `torch_sim/models`.
 It should inherit from `torch_sim.models.interface.ModelInterface` and `torch.nn.module`.

 2. Write a test that runs `torch_sim.models.interface.validate_model_outputs` on the model.
 This ensures the model adheres to the correct input and output formats.

 3. Update test.yml to include proper installation and testing of the relevant model.